pimcore/pimcore/docs/Development_Documentation/13_Installation_and_Upgrade/03_System_Setup_and_Hosting/13_Amazon_AWS_Setup/README.md

 If you are running a single instance on AWS there's nothing special to consider.
 You can modify your object classes directly in the admin interface and deploy your code to the EBS volume (via EC2).

 #### Cluster Deployment
-**Please notice:**
-Never ever make any configuration changes that reflect on files (like object class modifications, static routes, document types, predefined properties, system settings, thumbnails, etc.) in cluster-mode!

 If you're in cluster-mode deployment needs more attention.

+> **Please notice:**
+> Never ever make any configuration changes that reflect on files (like object class modifications, static routes,
+> document types, predefined properties, system settings, thumbnails, etc.) in cluster-mode!

 - Prepare & test all your changes on a test-system
 - Deploy the following to all EC2/EBS instances
-  - Your code changes, basically everything in /website/ except /website/var
+  - Your code changes, basically everything in `/website/` except `/website/var`
-  - everything in /website/var/classes (if you changed a class, field collection or object brick)
+  - everything in `/website/var/classes` (if you changed a class, field collection or object brick)
-  - everything in /website/var/config/ (Note: you can use multi environment configurations to specify different configurations for different environments)
+  - everything in `/website/var/config/` (**Note**: you can use multi environment configurations to specify different configurations for different environments)
 - Run the following commands in order to recreate the database schema according to your changes in the class editor and clear the cache
 ```
 php pimcore/cli/console.php deployment:classes-rebuild